apple/foundationdb/design/idempotency_ids.md

 ```
 FDBFuture* fdb_database_commit_result(FDBDatabase* db, uint8_t const* idempotency_id, int idempotency_id_length, int64_t read_snapshot)
 ```
 , which can be used to determine the result of a commit with the given read snapshot and idempotency id.
+Read snapshot is the read version of the last transaction attempt, and this is used to narrow down the keyspace that needs to be searched for the idempotency id.

 Add
 ```